JesseJMakela/AWA-course-project/README.md

 - Share documents with other registered users (view or edit permission)
 - Generate a public link so anyone (without an account) can read a document
 - Only one person can edit a document at a time — others see a warning
+- Upload images to your personal drive and view or delete them
+- Upload a profile avatar visible on your dashboard

 ## Installation